Devices

 Besides wired, wireless and VPN interfaces, there are also some other, virtual interfaces, as well as some miscellaneous interface-related.
-These options can be found under Interfaces ‣ Other types.
+These options can be found under Interfaces ‣ Devices.
 This document briefly explains these options.

 Bridge